flancian/garden/dej.md

 	- [[armengol]]
 		- working on documentation for [[pointless]]
 		- doing lots of video editing, learning as we go
+		- in the style of youtube videos / clickbait aesthetic

 ## [[2021-06-05]]